RichieRish05/MoodySoundWebsite/README.md

 ## Acknowledgments 🙏

-- Special thanks to the UCI Department of Computer Science for their support
+- Special thanks to the UCI Department of Computer Science
 - ZOT ZOT ZOT!